framejs/framejs/readme.md

 Make sure you've installed and/or updated Node before continuing.

-It's recommended to setting up tools to bundle and minify for production.
+It's recommended for setting up tools to bundle and minify for production.
 A modern build pipeline typically consists of:

-* A package manager, such as Yarn or npm.
+* A package manager, such as Yarn or NPM.
 It lets you take advantage of a vast ecosystem of third-party packages, and easily install or update them.

-* A bundler, such as webpack or Browserify.
+* A bundler, such as Webpack or Browserify.
 It lets you write modular code and bundle it together into small packages to optimize load time.

 > The custom elements API dictates elements to we written as es6 classes.
-Good practice is to let a consumer application transform the code to es5, or compile to both.
+A good practice is to let a consumer application transform the code to es5, or compile to both.
 The browser runtime cannot mix es5 and es6 custom elements.

 #### Usage